Mass Varying Neutrinos in Supernovae: Neutrino Oscillation and Supernova Neutrino Spectrum

-In Eq. (\ref{eq8}), the signal $+$ is for neutrino, whereas the $-$ signal is for anti-neutrinos. $\Delta m_0^2$ is the squared mass difference between two neutrinos mass eigenstates in vacuum; $G_F$ is the Fermi coupling constant; $\theta$ is the vacuum mixing angle and $N_{e^-}(r)$, $N_{e^+}(r)$ and $N_n(r)$ are, respectively, the number densities of electrons, positrons and neutrons.
+with $\Delta m^2_0>0.$ Under the assumptions described above, the matter potential can be written as follows In Eq. (\ref{eq8}), the signal $+$ is for neutrino, whereas the $-$ signal is for anti-neutrinos. $\Delta m^2_0$ is the squared mass difference between two neutrinos mass eigenstates in vacuum; $G_F$ is the Fermi coupling constant; $\theta$ is the vacuum mixing angle and $N_{e^-}(r)$, $N_{e^+}(r)$ and $N_n(r)$ are, respectively, the number densities of electrons, positrons and neutrons. $N_p=N_{e^-}-N_{e^+}$, which is the number density of protons, does not appear in Eq.~(\ref{eq10}), because electric charge neutrality of the medium was assumed.
 Note that neutrinos (anti-neutrinos) undergo in a resonance when